The medical term for painful intercourse. Persistent or recurrent genital pain that occurs just before, during, or after intercourse.

 With vulvar and vaginal atrophy (VVA), you may experience dryness, burning, and itching in and around the vagina.
 And having intercourse may be painful.
 If you’re experiencing any of these symptoms, make an appointment to see your doctor.
 There are prescription treatments that may be able to help.
 To prepare for your appointment, print your Doctor Discussion Guide.

 Vaginal symptoms like moderate to severe painful intercourse are unlikely to go away on their own and may even worsen over time.
-Talk to your doctor about whether Premarin® (conjugated estrogens) Vaginal Cream may be right for you.
+Talk to your doctor about whether Premarin Vaginal Cream may be right for you.

 Over-the-counter lubricants may give you some temporary relief from your symptoms.
-But they weren't designed to do what a prescription treatment can.
-Premarin® (conjugated estrogens) Vaginal Cream provides estrogen to help rebuild vaginal tissue and make intercourse more comfortable.
+But they weren’t designed to do what a prescription treatment can.
+Unlike over-the-counter lubricants, Premarin Vaginal Cream delivers estrogens.
+It helps rebuild vaginal tissue and make intercourse more comfortable.
 Learn more about how Premarin Vaginal Cream works.

 You should apply the cream in accordance with your prescribed treatment schedule.
 It can be applied at any time of day that’s convenient for you.

 To treat moderate to severe painful intercourse due to menopause, Premarin Vaginal Cream can be applied twice a week (for example, on the twice-a-week regimen, you might choose Monday and Thursday evening) or in a cyclic regimen of 21 days of therapy, followed by 7 days off therapy, using a 0.5 g dose.